Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.5.0 - Using My VMware to pick up the up to date names instead of hardcoding
+	them.
+Added VMware Validated Design (VVD).
+Fixed VRNI and AppVolumes.
+	Also added the need for jq rpm, a JSON interpreter, for the up-to-date names.

 3.2.4 - Protection for temporary directory were reversed

 3.2.3 - Protections from temporary directory owned by wrong user causing